 Social Security Number: To put you on the payroll, your employer will need your Social Security number, which you can obtain by applying for a Social Security card.

 Form I-9, Employment Eligibility Verification: When you begin work, you and your employer must complete an I-9 form, which requires you to document your identity and work authorization according to direction on the back of the Form.
-Of the various items acceptable as documentation, you may find that the most convenient combination is your passport, I-94 Departure Record, your DS 2019, and J-1 Responsible Officer's written work authorization.
+Of the various items acceptable as documentation, you may find that the most convenient combination is your passport, I-94 record of entry, your DS-2019, and J-1 Responsible Officer's written work authorization.
 Your employer, who keeps the I-9, will make copies of the documents you submit, and return the originals to you.
 The I-9 must be updated any time that you receive a renewal of your permissions for Academic Training.

-Your permission to stay in the United States is determined by your I-94 and DS 2019.
-As long as your I-94 is noted J-1 and D/S, you have 30 days to leave the United States after the completion or termination date of your program (this date cannot exceed the expiration date on your DS 2019).
+Your permission to stay in the United States is determined by your I-94 and DS-2019.
+As long as your I-94 is noted J-1 and D/S, you have 30 days to leave the United States after the completion date of your program (this date cannot exceed the expiration date on your DS-2019).